 Students are expected to have and demonstrate the knowledge, skills and attitudes of a senior pharmacy student, ready to take on the responsibilities outlined in the APPE Manual.
-In the event of "serious concerns", the preceptor may request that the rotation be ended early and the student removed from the rotation.
-The decision to end the rotation early is made by the Experiential Course Coordinator in consultation with the Director of the PharmD program.
+In the event of "serious concerns", the decision to end the rotation early is made by the Course Coordinator in consultation with the Director of the PharmD program.
 If this should occur, the student will be removed from the site and the rotation will be graded as 'Fail'.